ros-navigation/docs.nav2.org/getting_started/index.rst

 Installation
 ************

+Jazzy introduced the new Gazebo modern simulator, replacing Gazebo Classic.
+Thus, for Jazzy and newer, the installation packages and instructions are slightly different to pull in the appropriate packages.

 1. Install the `ROS 2 binary packages`_ as described in the official docs
 2. Install the |PN| packages using your operating system's package manager: